Sen. Rand Paul delays defense bill vote over troop drawdowns | WTOP

 The dispute over social media content — a battle cry of conservatives who say the social media giants treat them unfairly — interjects an unrelated but complicated issue into a bill that Congress takes pride in having passed unfailingly for nearly 60 years.
 It follows Trump’s bid over the summer to sabotage the package with a veto threat over Confederate base names.

+“Over the course of United States history, these locations have taken on significance to the American story and those who have helped write it that far transcends their namesakes,” the White House statement said.
+“The administration respects the legacy of the millions of American servicemen and women who have served with honor at these military bases, and who, from these locations, have fought, bled and died for their country.”

-If he does veto the defense bill, Congress could cut short its Christmas recess to hold override votes, senior House members said.
+If he does veto the defense bill, Congress could cut short its Christmas recess to hold override vote.

 “I think we can override the veto, if in fact he vetoes,” House Majority Leader Steny Hoyer, D-Md., said Tuesday.
 “I hope he does not veto.
 I hope he reconsiders.
 And I think he will get substantial pressure (from Republicans) that, you know, you don’t want to put the defense bill at risk.″